20+ Proven Ways on How to Remind Patients of Appointments

 Once you've mastered the fundamentals, you can implement more advanced tactics to optimize your reminder system.

-A/B Testing Your Messages: Don't assume one message fits all.
-Test different versions of your reminders to see what works best.
-For example, send Message A ("Reply YES to confirm") to half your clients and Message B ("Call us to reschedule") to the other half.
-Track which message gets a better response rate.
-You can test timing, tone, CTAs, and levels of personalization.
+For example, send Message A ("Reply YES to confirm") to half your clients.
+Send Message B ("Call us to reschedule") to the other half.
+Then track which message earns a better response rate over time.
+You can test the timing, the tone, the call to action, and the level of personalization.

 To politely send a reminder text, use friendly language like "gentle reminder" or "friendly follow-up."
 Always include the recipient's name for a personal touch, keep the message concise, and clearly state all essential details (what, when, where).
 End by providing a simple way to confirm or reschedule, which shows flexibility and respect for their time.